A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Probabilistic representations and approximation

 for $(t,x,\hat k)\in (0,\infty)\times \R^3\times \mathbb{S}^2$, where

 Assuming $a'(0)=0$, for any $T>0$, we have

 where $E(u)$ is defined in \fref{eq:def_C_eps}. \end{prop}

 The proof of Proposition \ref{prop:approx_RTE} is postponed to Section \ref{proof:prop_approx_RTE}.
 The term $E(u)$ is independent of $\eps$ and depends on derivatives of $u$ w.r.t. $\hat k$ up to order 4.
-Note that the error is of order $\eps^{1-\alpha_M/2}/(2-\alpha_M)$ when $a'(0)\neq 0$ yielding a less accurate approximation than for $a'(0)=0$.
+Note that the error is of order $\eps^{1-(\alpha_M/2)}/(2-\alpha_M)$ when $a'(0)\neq 0$ yielding a less accurate approximation than for $a'(0)=0$.
+The difference comes from a truncated expansion along the sphere curvature providing an extra order in $\eps$ assuming $a'(0)=0$.
 This later assumption holds throughout the remaining of the paper.
 Based on \fref{eq:err_bound}, we then devise a MC method for \fref{RTE_approx} instead of \fref{RTE}.
 The advantage in using \fref{RTE_approx} is the fact that the angular diffusion term $\sigma^2_{\eps}(x) \Delta_{\mathbb{S}^2}$ is the generator of a Markov process that can be easily simulated.
 Indeed, for $W$ a standard 3D Brownian motion on $\mathbb{R}^3$ and $\times$ the cross product in $\mathbb{R}^3$, it is shown in \cite{Berg} that the process $B$ solving the SDE

 has generator $\frac{1}{2} \Delta_{\mathbb{S}^2}$.
 A simple adaptation then gives the desired diffusion coefficient.
-Since the error is of order $\eps^{2-\alpha_M/2}$, it is always smaller than $\eps$, and can be adjusted to obtain a desired accuracy.
+Since the error is of order $\eps^{2-(\alpha_M/2)}$, it is always smaller than $\eps$, and can be adjusted to obtain a desired accuracy.
 Note also that $\sigma_{\eps}(x)$ increases as $\alpha(x)$ gets to $2$, and diffusion on the sphere eventually becomes the dominant dynamics.